 No long crosses are permitted.
 All sticks must be between 37" and 42".
+Players may use girls field crosses provided they pass the boys pocket depth and rollout requirements.

 A soft lacrosse ball (or other similar size and weight soft ball) or a NOCSAE lacrosse ball must be used.